- Phonemic Awareness

 The Reading Manipulatives Troublesome

-Words & Usages skills cards demonstrate correct usages for these
+Words & Usages task cards demonstrate correct usages for these

 grammar and writing nemeses.
 Application exercises then help students